breakin/snestistics/docs/tutorial-1.md

 label_0081B8:
     /* **         0081B8 5C BC 81 80 */ jmp.l label_8081BC
 ~~~~~~~~~~~~~~
 These two comments are automatically added.
-They signal that this label is special somehow.
+They signal that these labels is special somehow.

 Bonus
 ------------------------